Skip to main content

 Resonances play a critical role throughout experimental physics.
 Experiments are often conducted for the express purpose of locating and studying resonances.
 When a resonance peak is found, its location and shape can be used to deduce various features of the quasi-bound state, which in turn supplies important information about the underlying system.

-This page titled 2.2: Quasi-Bound States and Resonances is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Y. D. Chong via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.2: Quasi-Bound States and Resonances is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Y. D. Chong via source content that was edited to the style and standards of the LibreTexts platform.